HarryMumford/CV/README.md

 | [Projects](#Projects) | [Skills](#Skills) | [Education](#Education) | [Experience](#Experience) | [Interests](#Interests) |

-Driven by my competitiveness, and passion for learning I am determined to achieve my goal of becoming a software developer.
+Driven by ambition, and my passion for learning I am determined to achieve my goal of becoming a software developer.
 After completing Makers Academy I feel confident in my ability to learn new technologies and I am eager to start building exciting projects.

 In my previous job at a mining consultancy, I would plan and engineer drilling investigations that involved hiring drilling contractors and instructing them to drill underneath houses in search for abandoned mines.
 To fall within the tight profit margins, a strategic plan that maximizes efficiency was key.
 This logical thinking aspect of the job was where I excelled and I started to crave a job with more problem-solving.